Ulad/DocuCraft/README.md

 consoleHandler:
   level: INFO  # Change from ERROR to INFO for detailed logs
 ```

-## Running in a test environment (environment variables?).
-Separation of work environments via init in settings.py

 ## License
 This repository is licensed under the [MIT License](https://github.com/Ulad/DocuCraft/blob/main/LICENSE)